JBeni/BlazorShop/README.md

 * Setting CORS policy
 * Using string constant resources
 * creating services for identity core entities
+* Creating Policies based on User Role (Web Api)
+* Setting the AutoMapper, FluentValidation and Mediat at Application Layer

+* Creating Commands for Entities
+* Creating Queries
+* Creating Handlers for Commands and Queries
+* Creating Responses Models
+* Creating Validators for Commands and Queries
+@ Creating Behaviors (unhandler and Validation exception) creating custom exception creating mapping helpers

 * Implemet Unit of Work & Repository Pattern (for practicing)
 * Creating and Adding Migrations to Sql Server Database